-Our legal professionals can investigate your claim and help you hold the nursing home accountable for its actions.
-We’re available 24 hours a day, seven days a week — just dial (801) 699-9999, or fill out our free initial consultation form.
+Our legal team can investigate your claim and help you hold the nursing home accountable for its negligence.
+Call us anytime.
+We’re available 24 hours a day, seven days a week — just dial 801-699-9999, or fill out our free initial consultation form.

-It’s hard enough to make the decision to place your loved one in a nursing home or long-term care facility—you want to be sure your loved one is treated with care and respect.
-That’s why the Utah nursing home abuse lawyers at Robert J. DeBry suggest watching for physical signs of nursing home abuse and neglect, such as:
+The decision to place your loved one in a nursing home or long-term care facility is hard enough — even without having to worry about your loved one being treated with care and respect.
+This is why Utah nursing home abuse attorneys at Robert J. DeBry suggest watching for physical signs of abuse or neglect, such as:

 What Should I Do if I Suspect Abuse or Neglect?

-Robert J. DeBry suggests taking the following steps if you suspect your loved one is being mistreated by a nursing home or care facility:
+If you suspect your loved one is being mistreated by a nursing home or care facility, Robert J. DeBry suggests taking the following actions:

-Take your loved one to an outside medical facility for an evaluation.
-This will help ensure your loved one’s safety, and it also can help document any physical symptoms of abuse.
+- Seek medical attention: Take your loved one to an outside medical facility for an evaluation.
+This will ensure that your loved one is safe.
+It will also help document any physical symptoms of abuse.

-Witness information, photographs, and any other evidence related to incidents of abuse or neglect can strengthen your loved one’s case.
+- Document the abuse: Document everything you can — witness information, photographs and any other evidence related to incidents of abuse or neglect.
+Every little thing can strengthen your loved one’s case.

-Notify state or local authorities if your loved one exhibits physical symptoms of nursing home neglect or abuse.
+- Report the abuse: If your loved one exhibits physical symptoms of nursing home neglect or abuse, notify state or local authorities.

 We Can Help

-Your loved one has rights, and we’re here to protect them.
-At Robert J. DeBry, we have more than 30 years of experience helping injured victims in Utah, and we want to help you and your family, too.
-So don’t wait; give us a call today.
+Your loved one has rights.
+Never forget that and never forget that we are here to protect those rights.
+At Robert J. DeBry, we have more than 30 years of experience helping injured victims in Utah.
+We will help you and your family too.
+Give us a call today.